build-week-apis/ill-serve-soup/README.md

 URL: /api/users/

-This route is restricted - a authorization header with the token its required
+This route is restricted - a authorization header with the token its required The respone will include the decoded tokend contains the id,email and role of the current user

 If Successful, response should be 200 (OK).
 If unsuccessful, response should be 500.
 Example users data: